-Acute angle closure glaucoma happens without warning and can seriously damage your vision.
+Acute angle-closure glaucoma happens without warning and can seriously damage your vision.
 Visit your nearest A&E department immediately if you have sudden, severe eye pain and any or all of the following:

-During your eye test, your optician will carry out glaucoma tests to check your vision, eye pressure and optic nerve.
+During your eye test, your optometrist will carry out glaucoma tests to check your vision, eye pressure and optic nerve.
 If glaucoma is detected, your optician will refer you to a specialist eye doctor called an ophthalmologist.

 If your ophthalmologist confirms you have glaucoma, they’ll recommend treatment and regular follow-up appointments.
 They will also assess you to determine: